yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 # keymap.toml

 :::note
-If you haven't created and used your own configuration file yet, please see [Configuration](/docs/configuration/overview).
+If you want to fine-tune the default settings, the first step is to [create your own configuration file](/docs/configuration/overview).
 :::

 You can change Yazi's keybindings in your `keymap.toml` file, which consists of the following 6 layers: